jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

     web_sudoers:
       - "/usr/sbin/service php7.0-fpm *"

 Everything else in this file can stay the same.
+Do notice where it is grabbing the SSH keys from.
+If you have keys with a different name or located elsewhere you do need to change those lines as well.

 Push to Remote DreamCompute Instance
 *************